You know it yourself, when a website is slow to load you quickly lose patience and click away. Your own site is no different, right?

 Don't expect to run a high traffic site or a database heavy site on cheap hosting or a low end plan.
 Make sure the plan is matches to the traffic level you're expect.

-Sidenote: we use tools.pingdom.com to test website speed.
-In a perfect world your site should be loading in under 1 second (where the load begins to feel instant).
+Sidenote: we typically use sitespeedbot.com to WordPress website speed.
+In an ideal world your LCP should be under 2.5 seconds, CLS under 0.1, FCP under 1.8 seconds and TTFB under 0.5 seconds.
 We also use uptimerobot.com to monitor site uptime.

 What is your support expectation?